Naturally Daily

 Essential Oils for Wasp Sting: How Effective?

-in Essential Oil
+in Essential Oils

 A wasp is a winged insect from the Hymenoptera order and Apocrita suborder.
-It is typically yellow with black stripe and has a narrow waist and a sting.
+It is typically yellow with a black stripe and has a narrow waist and a sting.
 [1]

 Wasps are hunters and prey on animal protein sources.